+Accounting

-Accounting policies are the specific principles, bases, conventions, rules, and practices applied by an entity in preparing and presenting financial statements.
+policies are the specific

+principles, bases, conventions, rules, and practices applied by an entity in preparing and presenting financial statements.

-Asset is a resource controlled by the entity because of past events and from which future economic benefits are expected to flow to the entity.
+Asset is a resource

+controlled by the entity because

+of past events and from which future economic benefits are expected to flow to the entity.

 Audit report is a written report by an auditor, in which he expresses his opinion as to the accuracy, fairness, consistency, and acceptability of the financial statements.
 Balance sheet is a statement showing an entity's financial position at a certain date.
 It forms part of the financial statement.

-Double Entry is the system wherein both the debit and credit aspects of a transaction are recorded.
+Double Entry is

+the system wherein

+both the debit and credit aspects of a transaction

+are recorded.

-Financial Statements generally mean and include balance sheet, statement of profit and loss, cash flow statement and other statements, schedules, and notes attached or annexed to them which form an integral part of financial statements.
+Financial Statements generally mean and include balance sheet.

+statement of profit and loss, cash flow statement and other statements, schedules, and notes attached or annexed to them which form an integral part of financial statements.
 Liability is the present obligation of the entity arising from past events, the settlement of which is expected to result in an outflow from the entity of the resources embodying economic benefits.
 Net income is the result of Gross income from all sources less all administrative and operating expenditures, depreciation, taxes, and interest and other charges on debt.

-1.16 Self-Assessment Test

-- 1. Define and explain the term accounting. - 2.
-State the various qualitative characteristics of Financial Statements. - 3.
-What are the various components of Balance Sheet and Profit & Loss accounts?
+1.16 Self-Assessment Test 1.
+Define and explain the term accounting.
+2. State the various qualitative characteristics of Financial Statements.
+3. What are the various components of Balance Sheet and Profit & Loss accounts?
 Briefly explain each of them.

-- 4. Why is there a need for Generally Accepted Accounting Principles? - 5.
-"Anticipate no profits, but provide for all possible losses."
-Identify and explain the underlying principle - 6.
+Block I: Fundamentals of Financial Accounting 44 4.
+Why is there a need for Generally Accepted Accounting Principles?
+5. " Anticipate no profits, but provide for all possible losses."
+Identify and explain the underlying principle 6.
 Discuss the superiority of the vertical format over the horizontal format for presentation of financial statements.

-1.17 Suggested Readings/Reference Material

-- 1. Jain, S.P., and Narang, K.L.
+1.17 Suggested Readings/Reference Material 1.
+Jain, S.P., and Narang, K.L.
 Financial Accounting.
-New Delhi: Kalyani Publishers, 2020. - Mukherjee Amitabha, and Mohammed Hanif.
+New Delhi: Kalyani Publishers, 2020.
+2. Mukherjee Amitabha, and Mohammed Hanif.
 Modern Accountancy.
-Vol. 1&2.
-3rd ed.
-New Delhi: Tata McGraw Hill Publishing, 2018. - 3.
+Vol. 182.
+3 rd ed.
+New Delhi: Tata McGraw Hill Publishing, 2018.
+3.

 T.S.
-Grewal et.al, Double Entry System of Book Keeping, Sultan Chand, 2021. - 4.
-R. Narayanaswamy.
-Financial Accounting: A Managerial Perspective.
-6th edition.
-PHI Publishing, 2017. - 5.
-S.N.
+Grewal et.al, Double Entry System of Book Keeping, Sultan Chand, 2021.
+4. R. Narayanaswamy.
+Financial Accounting: Managerial Perspective.
+6 th edition.
+PHI Publishing, 2017.
+5. S.N.
 Maheshwari, Suneel K Maheshwari et.al.
 Financial Accounting.
 6th edition.
 Vikas Publishing House.
-2018. - 6.
-David Spice land et.al.
+2018.
+6. David Spice land et.al.
 Financial Accounting.
 5th edition.

 McGraw Hill.
-2019. - 7.
-N. Ramachandran and Ram Kumar Kakani.
+2019.
+7. N. Ramachandran and Ram Kumar Kakani.
 How to Analyze Financial Statements.
 2nd edition.
 McGraw Hill Education India.
-2019. - 8.
-Robert N. Anthony et.al.
+2019.
+8. Robert N. Anthony et.al.
 Accounting: Text and Cases.
 13th edition.
 McGraw Hill.
-2019. - 9.
-Thomas R. Ittelson.
+2019.
+9. Thomas R. Ittelson.
 Financial Statements: A Step-by-Step Guide to Understanding and Creating Financial Reports.
 Pan Macmillan India.
-2017. - 10.
-Aswath Damodaran.
-Narrative and Numbers: The Value of stories in Business.
 2017.
+10.